-How does the designated index differ from a relevant broad market index?
+• How does the designated index differ from a relevant broad market index?

-The Index is an equity index based on the MSCI World Index, which offers a representation of developed equity markets worldwide, as determined by the Index provider.
+The Index is an equity index based on the MSCI Emerging Markets Index, which represents emerging markets equity markets worldwide, as determined by the Index provider.

-The Index first excludes securities of companies with exposure (as defined by the Index provider in the Index methodology) to any of the following characteristics (each characteristic will apply thresholds, as defined by the Index provider and set out in the Index methodology and which may be amended from time to time).
+The Index first excludes securities of companies with exposure (as defined by the Index provider in the Index methodology) to any of the following characteristics (each characteristic will apply thresholds, as defined by the Index provider and set out in the Index methodology and which may be amended from time to time):